Treaty of Mutual Cooperation and Security between the United States and Japan: Background

 The original U.S.-Japan Security Treaty had been forced on Japan by the United States as a condition of ending the U.S.-led military occupation of Japan following the end of World War II.
 It was signed on September 8, 1951, in tandem with the signing of the San Francisco Peace Treaty ending World War II in Asia, and went into effect on April 28, 1952, in tandem with the end of the occupation of Japan.
 The original Security Treaty had no specified end date or means of abrogation, allowed US forces stationed in Japan to be used for any purpose anywhere in the "Far East" without prior consultation with the Japanese government, and had a clause specifically authorizing US troops to put down domestic protests in Japan.
-Perhaps most gallingly of all, the pact did not contain an article committing the United States to defend Japan if Japan were attacked by a third party.
+Additionally, the pact did not contain an article committing the United States to defend Japan if Japan were attacked by a third party.

 The Japanese government began pushing for a revision to the treaty as early as 1952.
 However, the administration of U.S. president Dwight D. Eisenhower resisted calls for revision until a growing anti-U.S. military base movement in Japan culminated in the Sunagawa Struggle of 1955-1957 and popular outrage in Japan in the aftermath of the Girard Incident in 1957, which made deep dissatisfaction with the status quo more apparent.
-The United States agreed to a revision, negotiations began in 1958, and the new treaty was signed by Eisenhower and Kishi at a ceremony in Washington, D.C., on January 19, 1960.
+The United States agreed to a revision, negotiations began in 1958, and the new treaty was signed by Eisenhower and Japanese prime minister Nobusuke Kishi at a ceremony in the East Room of the White House in Washington, D.C., on January 19, 1960.

 From a Japanese perspective, the new treaty was a significant improvement over the original treaty, committing the United States to defend Japan in an attack, requiring prior consultation with the Japanese government before dispatching US forces based in Japan overseas, removing the clause preauthorizing suppression of domestic disturbances, and specifying an initial 10-year term, after which the treaty could be abrogated by either party with one year's notice.

-Because the new treaty was superior to the old one, Kishi expected it to be ratified in relatively short order.
+Because the new treaty was considered superior to the old one, Kishi expected it to be ratified in relatively short order.
 Accordingly, he invited Eisenhower to visit Japan beginning on June 19, 1960, in part to celebrate the newly ratified treaty.
 If Eisenhower's visit had proceeded as planned, he would have become the first sitting US president to visit Japan.